davidherszenhaut/davidherszenhaut.github.io/_posts/2025-12-31-i-watched-some-movies-this-year.md

 **28 Years Later**: There were some nice things here (acting, landscape shots, practical effects, the physicality of the not-zombies), but it felt a little all over the place.
 3/5.

-**F1**: The story was very predictable, but I'm a biased F1 fan.
+**F1**: The story was very predictable and there was a surprising lack of penalties for a movie that marketed itself so much on authenticity, but I'm a biased F1 fan.
 4/5.